BiswajitSadhu/RadDQN/README.md

 ![REWARD_function](https://github.com/BiswajitSadhu/RadDQN/assets/96395651/bd056d18-bd22-4e5c-955f-9b0b60a9daf9)

 radiation-aware reward function for sources at (2,0) and (7,7).
-R$_{e}$  and R$_{s}$ are the reward obtained based on how far the agent is from exit and source, respectively.
+R_e  and R_s are the reward obtained based on how far the agent is from exit and source, respectively.
 The sum of these are used as total reward for arriving at particular state.

-File descriptions:

 **Run command:**